flyntwp/flynt/docs/getting-started/modify-data.md

     </div>
   </div>
   <div class="slider-meta">
-    <p class="slider-category>{{ categoryText }}</p>
+    <p class="slider-showing>{{ postsPerPageText }}</p>
   </div>
 </div>
 ```

 We're done!
-Our editor can now change and re-word the last edited text as they wish, adding in the last edited date wherever they need.
+Our editor can now change and re-word the text as they wish, adding in the "posts per page" data wherever they need without "hard-coding" it.

 <div class="alert alert-steps">
   <h2>Next Steps</h2>